PolySync/oscc/README.md

 ```

 ### Building against socketcan

-**The socketcan libraries must be installed for this build sequence.**

 From the control/joystick_commander directory run the following sequence to build the joystick_commander using the socketcan libraries: